 Andrew continues on a journey exploring the world and its’ highest mountains.
 He has completed the Seven Summits (highest mountains on each continent) and six of the Seven Volcanic Summits (highest volcanoes on each continent) and is set to complete the rarely realized Explorers’ Grand Slam in April, 2023 after the 2022 season was canceled due to the war in Ukraine – a feat fewer than 75 adventurers have ever achieved.

 In 2020, Andrew also became the fastest and first American man and third person ever to complete the Antarctica Trifecta with his climbing partner Roxanne Vogel by consecutively Skiing the Last Degree to the South Pole and reaching the summits of Mount Vinson (the highest mountain) and Mount Sidley (the highest volcano) in Antarctica.
 Andrew also holds a Guinness World Record set on Mt Everest in Spring, 2021.

-Upcoming adventurers in the works include climbing of the 8th highest mountain in North America in May, 2022, the climbing Mt Kenya – the second highest mountain in Africa – in June, 2022, and Guinness World Record attempt on Kilimanjaro in late 2022, and a double Guinness World Record attempt in Chile next February, 2023 with more details to be announced in the coming months.
+Upcoming adventurers in the works include climbing of the 8th highest mountain in North America in May, 2022, the climbing Mt Kenya – the second highest mountain in Africa – in Summer, 2023, ice climbing in Canada, and multiple Guinness World Record attempts with more details to be announced in the coming months.

 more than the mountains

 Andrew’s expeditions have become focused on something that matter more than summits – that being making meaningful impacts in the world.
 Fueled by his commitment to sustainability, conservationism and combatting climate change, Andrew continues to raise awareness and funds for Human Rights Watch’s work on the Environment and Human Rights.